vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

   - name: OPCUAToAzureHub.pbfx
     url: /assets/2026-01-06/OPCUAToAzureHub.pbfx
 ---
 Azure Event Hubs are a high-throughput, real-time data ingestion service.
 You can think of it as a large, scalable entry-point for streamed data (e.g. telemetry, logs, sensor data, clickstreams, IoT signals).
 In a factory environment, you might see Event Hubs being used to ingest telemetry and sensor data from machines.
-To learn the basics of Event Hubs and how data flows from the source to the destination, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+To learn the basics of Event Hubs and understand how data flows from the source to the destination, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

-For Peakboard applications there are basically two touchpoints:
+There are two ways to integrate Event Hubs into Peakboard:

-1. Peakboard can act as a source of events and stream these events to the Azure Event Hub
+* Peakboard acts as an event source and streams these events to Azure Event Hub.
-2. Peakboard can also be a consumer of events and can react to incoming events it has subscribed to
+* Peakboard acts as an event consumer.
+Azure Event Hub sends events to Peakboard, based on the consumer group

 We will discuss both directions in this article.